neildocherty/markdown-it-katex/README.md

 npm install markdown-it-katexx
 ```

-Use it in your javascript
+Use it in your javascript:

 ```javascript
 var md = require('markdown-it')(),